-Exhibit 4-B Minimum Standards for Canal Hazards
+Exhibit 4-B Minimum Standards for Canal Hazards (Urban Curb or Curb and Gutter)

 4.2.2 Drop-off Hazards

 Drop-off hazards are defined as steep or abrupt downward slopes that can be perilous to vehicle occupants and/or pedestrians and cyclists.
 The Engineer should consider shielding any drop-off determined to be a hazard.
 The following guidelines will be useful in standardizing the identification and treatment of drop-off hazards.